eike2013/tech_x4343/content/misc/misc_attiny_board.md

 #define RESET     2
 ```

 But that's only necessary for the Ethernet Boards.
 Normally `Pin 10` is reset.
-But on the Ethernet Board is reserved for
+But on the Ethernet Board it is reserved for the Ethernet Chip/SD Card
 The most annoying thing was, that I used a breadboard exclusive for programming.
 So I came up with this little board...

 It contains 3 status leds: